ProjectDebbie/DEBBIE_pipeline/README.md

-# debbie-pipeline (Add summary and Description)
+# debbie-pipeline

-This pipeline was designed for the biocuration of biomaterials information from the scientific literature, as well as the organiziation of the information in a NoSQL database.
+The debbie automated pipeline retrieves biomaterials abstracts from PubMed, annotates them using multiple lexical assets (and in particular DEB (The Device, Experimental scaffolds and medical Device ontology) and MESH, and deposit the annotated abstracts in a a NoSQL database.
+The database search page is: debbie.bsc.es/search/.

 ## Description

-The pipeline contains the following component:
+The pipeline orchestrates the execution of the following components (some of them are in separate repositories of DEBBIE):
 1. Periodic abstract retrieval from PubMed
 2. Standardization of the abstract text
 3. Binary classification (relevant/Non-relevant to biomaterials) using an SVM implementation